wattsyart/cryptoadz-chained/README.md

 Due to complexity, hardhat on its own cannot deploy the project without a private geth client deployed to Docker.

-In VS Code w/ the Docker Extension installed, you can right-click `./docker/docker-compose.yml` and choose `Compose Up`, or run
+In VS Code w/ the Docker Extension installed, you can right-click `./docker/docker-compose.yml` and choose `Compose Up`, or run:

 ```bash
 docker compose -f "docker\docker-compose.yml" up -d --build